aka (Almost) Everything I Know I Learned From Listening to Gang Starr

 I won’t say it started right away, but by the time the late 1990s rolled around, and aided by the internet(s) and friends who had spent time abroad, I was digging and searching for quality hip-hop that was not Made in the U.S.A.
 This development in my tastes proved to be a saving grace as the hip-hop scene drifted further and further into the mainstream in the late 1990s and early 2000s.
 If you were only looking within the U.S. scene for salvation at that time, you were up a creek.

-Put another way: if not for Guru it’s possible I would never have come to enjoy Shurik’n from Marseilles, Rande Akozta from Havana, DJ Krush from Tokyo, Freundeskreis from Stuttgart, Jehst from London – or for that matter the Matthieu Kassovitz film “La Haine” – and that would be a tragic statement.
+if not for Guru it’s possible I would never have come to enjoy the work of Shurik’n from Marseilles, Rande Akozta from Havana, DJ Krush from Tokyo, Freundeskreis from Stuttgart, Jehst from London (by way of West Yorkshire) – or for that matter the Matthieu Kassovitz film “La Haine” – and that would be a tragic statement.

 Songs to check: “Le Bien, Le Mal”